 4 Months Old Baby Care – Useful Tips That Help

-Your baby, at 4-months of age, might slowly be evolving to manifest his unique personality traits.
-By this time, you would also have concluded your post-pregnancy recovery, and are confident of understanding your baby’s needs a little better.
+At four months of age, your baby might slowly be evolving to manifest his unique personality traits.
 You can gauge what makes him happy and how he likes things in general.
-Sleeping and feeding patterns will be beginning to form, and that will help you predict your baby’s requirements, and then accordingly, provide with it.
-Some days this may seem easy while some days can prove no less than a challenge.
+Sleeping and feeding patterns will begin to form, and that will help you predict your baby’s requirements and then, accordingly, provide for them.
+Some days, this may seem easy, while some days can prove no less than a challenge for taking care of a 4-month-old baby.

 With each passing day, you may be gaining more experience in taking care of your four-month-old baby.
 It can be quite a task at times.
-Here are a few useful tips that can come in handy:
+Here are some of the best baby care tips for 4-months-old that can come in handy:

 1. Feeding Your Baby

-Your baby should be essentially on breast milk as breast milk provides complete nourishment.
+WHO suggests your baby should be essentially on breast milk exclusively for the first six month of their life, as breast milk provides complete nourishment (1).
 There is no hurry to introduce solids yet.
-For working mothers, starting bottle feed at this stage can be a good idea.
-You can put pumped up breast milk in a bottle and try feeding your baby sometimes.
+For working mothers, starting bottle feeding at this stage can be a good idea.
+You can put pumped-up breast milk in a bottle and try feeding your baby sometimes.

 2. Sleeping Patterns